-If You Smell Propane:
+If You Smell Gas:

-- 1. Extinguish any open flames, pilot lights, and all smoking materials. - 2.
+- Extinguish any open flames, pilot lights, and all smoking materials. - 2.
 Do not touch electrical switches. - 3.
-Shut off the propane supply at the tank valve(s) or propane supply connection. - 4.
+Shut off the gas supply at the tank valve(s) or gas supply connection. - 4.
 Open doors and other ventilating openings. - 5.
 Leave area until the odor clears. - 6.
-Have the propane system checked and leakage source corrected before using again.
+Have the gas system checked and leakage source corrected before using again.

-FAILURE TO COMPLY COULD RESULT IN EXPLOSION RE-SULTING IN DEATH OR SERIOUS INJURY.
+FAILURE TO COMPLY COULD RESULT IN EXPLOSION RE-